4Geeks logo

 Why code in the cloud instead of your local computer?

 Modern companies no longer allow developers to work on their local computers; they use provisioning tools.
-Codespaces is Github's offer for provisioning coding environments.
+Codespaces is GitHub's proposal for provisioning coding environments.

-In this lesson, we'll learn why Provisioning Environments are becoming a trend, their benefits and downfalls, and how to use Github Codespaces.
+In this lesson, we'll learn why Provisioning Environments are becoming a trend, their benefits and disadvantages, and how to use GitHub Codespaces.

 Why code in the cloud instead of your local computer?